Posted under Car Lights & Glass

 4. Engine temperature warning light

 The engine temperature warning light, usually represented by a thermometer, tells you your engine is overheating.
-There might be a radiator problem, lack of coolant, damaged water pump, or another issue related to the cooling system.
-Regardless of the cause, it’s crucial to immediately pull over to a safe location and let your engine cool down to prevent severe damage.
+There might be a radiator problem, lack of radiator fluid, damaged water pump, or another issue related to the cooling system.
+Regardless of the cause, it’s crucial to immediately pull over to a safe location, shut off your engine, and let your engine cool down to prevent severe engine damage.
 Call a tow truck and let an automotive professional identify and fix the issue.

 5. Brake warning light